mciocchi/atomic_d6/README.md

 Aspects allow characters to apply their Concept Bonus to Feats that they are attempting.

 Aspects must remain consistent with Character Concept: if it doesn't fit, the GM can ask players to pick a new one.
-For instance: spellcasting can be restricted to certain specialized Character Concepts.
+For instance: the GM can rule that spellcasting is restricted to certain specialized Character Concepts.

 If an Aspect ceases to be true, or if the Character Concept no longer has it, it is removed from their sheet.